dchristofis/Pneumonia-detection-/README.md

 # Pneumonia-detection-
-Pneumonia detection from images using CNN
+Pneumonia detection model from images using CNN